 WPP Software Tracing

-This section describes how to use the default operation of the Windows software trace preprocessor (WPP) to trace the operation of a software component (trace provider).
+This section describes how to use the Windows software trace preprocessor (WPP) to trace the operation of a software component (trace provider).
 A trace provider can be one of the following:

 A kernel-mode driver.